cyberify/water-tank-monitor/doc/provisioning.md

 **NOTE**: `couchrest_model` required an older version of `activesupport`, so `4.2.6` was installed.

 ## Provisioning process
 **Erlang (OTP 19):**

-*Note:* find out if this erlang install is necessary with this specific version

 ```shell
 sudo apt-get update